In her lifetime, Kelly Clarkson has experienced countless standout moments.

 In fact, if anything, Clarkson worries about making her kids' lives too comfortable.
 Growing up as the youngest of three in a tiny apartment with teacher mom Jeanne Taylor, "We were so poor—I mean living paycheck to paycheck," she told Redbook last November.
 "I think it was very good for me to see that, in a sense, because I am really appreciative of what I have and what I work for."

 Because, truly, she's as high on herself now than she's ever been.
-"I know it sounds funny, but I've never felt sexier," she confessed last year during an appearance on Sunday Today With Willie Geist.
+"I know it sounds funny, but I've never felt sexier," she confessed during a 2017 appearance on Sunday Today With Willie Geist.
 "I've never felt more confident.
 I've never felt more empowered."

 And Clarkson, who eschews baby talk preferring to speak to her children as adults—"My mom did that to me, and I turned out all right," she's said—knows demonstrating that will go a lot further than just telling them to be strong.
 "I try to be a confident female for her," she says of little River, "and I believe actions obviously speak louder than words, it's an old saying but it's very true."